WapStart/plus1-connect/API-guide-en.md

 * *kws* – user keywords.
 URL encoded string containing comma separated values.
 Optional.
 * *login* - login, or any other user identifier.
 In order to keep this confidential we recommend using its hash function rather than login itself.
 Optional.
 * *location* – geographical location in WGS-84 format.
 Longitude and latitude separated by semi-colon.
 For example, location=37.677751;55.757718 Optional.
+* *realSiteId* - parameter for partner networks - site ID in your network.
+Unsigned integer.
+Optional.

 All parameters characterizing device (brand/model/OS) must be conveyed by means of additional headers.